 And we’ve also noticed that some insurers are covering businesses under their business interruption extension if there is an outbreak within a 25-mile radius of their premises which then causes a loss to their earnings.

 We are working closely with all our insurers to provide the most up to date responses to your queries.

-Or if you’re still unsure whether or not you’re covered, get in touch with your insurance company or broker to discuss your options.
-Bionic insurance customers can call us on 0800 158 5263.
+If you’re still unsure whether or not you’re covered, get in touch with your insurance company or broker to discuss your options.

 What government help is available and how can you access it?

 As part of its budget announcement, the government announced a number of welcome measures to help small businesses cope with coronavirus, including support for those that need to pay statutory sick pay and changes to the benefits system to help employees on zero-hour contracts.

 Although not part of the government's coronavirus rescue package, employers can now pay up to £6 a week (£26 a month) to cover additional costs for employees who work from home.
 For previous tax years, the rate is £4 a week (£18 a month).
 For more information, go to https://www.gov.uk/tax-relief-for-employees/working-at-home